 Kotahitanga i te matauranga: Our future is learning together as one

 Check out our school calender under the 'our news' tab at the top of this page

-We're proud of our efforts and achievements in learning areas and in activities such as kapa haka, sports participation and Education Outside of the Classroom.
+We're proud of our efforts and achievements in learning areas and in activities such as kapa haka, sports participation, the arts and Education Outside of the Classroom activities.